-4Average annual rate of return of 5%.
+Average annual rate of return of 5%.
 Taxable investment portfolio (50% interest and 50% dividends).
-5Equimax Estate Builder® participating whole life insurance, 10 pay.
+Equimax Estate Builder® participating whole life insurance, 10 pay.
 Paid-up additions dividend option.
-Initial death benefit \$894,667 with an annual premium of \$75,000.
-Illustrated values are for a male, age 62, standard non-smoker rates in effect as of August 12, 2023 and the dividend scale at that time remaining unchanged for the life of the policy.
+Initial death benefit \$845,459 with an annual premium of \$75,000.
+Illustrated values are for a male, age 62, standard non-smoker rates in effect as of February 12, 2022 and the dividend scale at that time remaining unchanged for the life of the policy.
 A decrease in the life insurance dividend scale will affect the illustrated values.
 Dividends are not guaranteed and are paid at the sole discretion of the Board of Directors.
 Dividends may be subject to taxation.
 Dividends will vary based on the actual investment returns in the participating account as well as mortality, expenses, lapses, claims experience, taxes, and other experience of the participating block of policies.

-6Shareholder marginal tax rate is 50%; shareholder dividend tax rate is 45%; corporate tax rate on investment income is 50%.
-7Assumes capital gains are deferred until age 85.
-Equitable has made every effort to ensure the accuracy of the information presented; however, accuracy is not guaranteed.
+Shareholder marginal tax rate is 50%; shareholder dividend tax rate is 45%; corporate tax rate on investment income is 50%.
+Assumes capital gains are deferred until age 85.

 The Corporate Preferred Estate Transfer is a concept.
 It is not a product or contract.
-It is based on current tax legislation which may change.
-This information does not constitute legal, tax, investment, or other professional advice.
-Advisors must determine whether this concept/ product is suitable for a specific client based on the client's circumstances and needs. ® or TM denotes a trademark of The Equitable Life Insurance Company of Canada.
+It is based on current tax legislation and may change.
+This information does not constitute legal, tax, investment, or other professional advice. ® denotes a trademark of The Equitable Life Insurance Company of Canada.